markknol/hxnew/README.md

 MyProject/MyProject.hxproj
 ```

-* When providing a lib, a install.hxml is created.
+* When providing a lib, an install.hxml is created.
 Run this to install the project dependencies.
 * The run files start the process to run the code

 ## Command line help